aws-samples/eventbridge-xray-integration-examples/README.md

 2. Route an event to the Lambda consumer by using curl or Postman to invoke the webhook:

 - https://YOUR-API-ID.execute-api.sa-east-1.amazonaws.com/Prod?target=sfn

+3. Open the [X-Ray console](console.aws.amazon.com/xray/home), select *Traces* from the menu, and select the most recent trace to view the the request from webhook through to Step Functions.

 ## Create a Lambda layer with the X-Ray SDK